-Objectives / Topics Covered Methods Parameters Return values Javadocs @param @return Understand how to iterate over a String and process each character Java Exceptions Compile-Time vs Run-Time Exceptions Java String class and methods Java Character class and methods Quick overview of static methods, more detail in next Unit Assignments / Labs Several programming exercises to master each of the topics above.
-27 exercises in total Example Exercises: Parameter passing Echo Write a method called echo that takes one String parameter called text and one int parameter called numTimes and prints out that String that number of times.
-Return values Average Write a method called average that takes two doubles and returns a double that's the average of those two numbers.
-Javadocs Is Divisible Write a method that returns whether a is divisible by b.
-Provide proper Javadoc style comments above the method signature.
-Your method signature should be public boolean isDivisible(int a, int b) String class First and Last Write a method that returns a String that is just the first and last character of the given string.
+Java Exceptions Compile-Time vs Run-Time Exceptions Java String Class and Methods Java Character Class and Methods Assignments / Labs Echo: Write a method called echo() that takes one String parameter called text and one int parameter called numTimes and prints out that String that number of times.
+Average: Write a method called average() that takes two doubles and returns a double that's the average of those two numbers.
+Is Divisible: Write a method that returns whether a is divisible by b.
+Provide proper Javadoc-style comments above the method signature.
+Your method signature should be public boolean isDivisible(int a, int b) First and Last: Write a method that returns a String that is just the first and last character of the given string.
 Your return value should be only two characters long.
 You can assume that the given string will not be empty.
-The method signature should be public String firstAndLast(String str) Character class

-■ Is it an Integer?

-Given a string, determine if it is an integer.
-For example the string "123" is an integer, but the string "hello" is not.
+The method signature should be public String firstAndLast(String str) Is it an Integer?: Given a string, determine if it is an integer.
+For example, the string "123" is an integer, but the string "hello" is not.
 It is an integer if all of the characters in the string are digits.
 Return true if it is an integer, or false if it is not.

-Hint: There is a method

-Character.isDigit() that takes a char as an argument and returns a boolean value.
+Hint: There is a method Character.isDigit() that takes a char as an argument and returns a boolean value.